switchbox-data/cookiecutter-sb/docs/prompt_arguments.md

 **publish_to_pypi**

 `"y"` or `"n"`.
 Adds functionality to the
-`Makefile` and Github workflows to make publishing your code as simple as creating a new release release on Github.
+`Justfile` and Github workflows to make publishing your code as simple as creating a new release release on Github.
 For more info, see
 [Publishing to PyPI](./features/publishing.md).